-I have been through some terrible things in my life, some of which actually happened. - MT
+I have been through some terrible things in my life, some of which actually happened. - Mark Twain

-Thank you, Mark.
-For the pleasure of inhabiting another perspective for a time, actors will risk self-respect and criticism, face sleep deprivation and midnight terrors… just to enjoy living through some terrible things.
-And the things that actually happen?
-They feed into the actor’s art and enhance the richness of every character portrayed.
+Well put.
+For the pleasure of inhabiting a completely different perspective for a time, an actor will risk self-respect and criticism, face sleep deprivation and midnight terrors. and live through some terrible things.
+And the things that happen to them in real life?
+Those feed into the actor’s art and enhance the richness of every character portrayed.

-Don’t go around saying the world owes you a living; the world owes you nothing; it was here first. - MT
+Don’t go around saying the world owes you a living; the world owes you nothing; it was here first. - Mark Twain

 Ah.
-The actor who walks into auditions wanting a particular role… then argues with the director about their casting choices.
+The actor who walks into auditions wanting a particular role… then argues with the director about casting choices.
 Yes.
-That’s going to go over well; do try that.
-And then try auditioning again… somewhere else.
-Of course, he could also be describing life as a director.
-And, yes, I tell myself to get over it a lot, actually.
-And I better had, because…
+That’s going to go over well; do that.
+And then try auditioning again… anywhere but here.
+Of course, Twain could also be describing life as a director.
+And, yes, I tell myself to get over myself... a lot, actually.
+And I better, because…

-When people do not respect us we are sharply offended; yet in his private heart no man much respects himself. - MT
+When people do not respect us we are sharply offended, yet in his private heart no man much respects himself. - Mark Twain

 I hate a bad review, but if I don’t leave room for improvement, what do I think I am, perfect?
-A ridiculous notion.
-Every really good actor I know doubts themselves, because they’re always reaching for perfection.
-Conversely when an actor has said (however shyly) they believe they’re good, nothing good has ever come of it.
+Ridiculous notion.
+Every really great actor I know doubts themselves, because they’re always reaching for perfection.
+Conversely, when an actor has said they’re really good, nothing good has ever come of it.

-And when chaos descends — as it will, without fail, one to ten days before opening night - remember these words:
+And when chaos descends — and it will, without fail, one to ten days before opening night - I remember these wise words:

 When angry, count to four.
-When very angry, swear. - MT
+When very angry, swear. - Mark Twain

-Twain may not have been thinking about the theatre when writing any of these, but his words sure do come in handy to a thespian; yes they do.
+He may not have had the theatre in mind, but his words sure do come in handy - they certainly do.